What is a POS system? If you’re a small business owner, chances are you’ve heard of a point of sale (POS) system.

 Reporting and Analytics

 If your POS software can give you a variety of reports, great.
 If it can provide you with the right reports, even better.
 Reports and analytics can provide insights and help you track Key Performance Indicators (KPI) about your business, allowing you to make smarter, data-driven decisions.
+Ensure that your system offers a variety of reports that can help you better understand the three major aspects of your business: sales performance, employee performance, and inventory management.

 - Sales by item